-Achieving complete autonomy within an organization, I’d argue, is a tough ask.
-But within an organizational structure, employees can be empowered to take on certain tasks that give them autonomy to achieve business objectives within their departments and reach a collective organizational goal.
+Achieving complete autonomy at work, I’d argue, is a tough ask.
+But within an organizational structure, employees can be empowered to take on certain tasks that give them autonomy in the workplace to achieve business objectives within their departments and reach a collective organizational goal.
 Your workforce can leverage SharePoint and Office 365 to make this happen.

 When I talk about autonomy, I mean being empowered to work independently within one’s job role to achieve a goal.
 With each goal you achieve, you become a master of those experiences and are more intrinsically motivated.

 I believe that by empowering business users to undertake tasks to improve business processes, it will help them become autonomous and lead them to performing in a more intrinsically motivated way.
 Intrinsic motivation is considered more sustainable, organic, and long term than extrinsic motivation.